As part of an ongoing series, we give alumni a chance to share their favorite GPS memories

 By Rachel Hommel | GPS News

-In this series, we ask alumni from the UC San Diego School of Global Policy and Strategy (GPS) to share a more personal side of themselves by answering seven or more questions from a potential list of 15.
+In this new series, we ask alumni from the UC San Diego School of Global Policy and Strategy (GPS) to share a more personal side of themselves by answering seven or more questions from a potential list of 15.
 This will be a quarterly spotlight with the alumna or alumnus in the spotlight passing the “virtual pen” to the next person.

 Read on as she shares highlights of her career and how she uses her GPS toolbox along the way.